aws-samples/eks-workshop-v2/docs/authoring_content.md

 make create-infrastructure
 ```

-If you make any changes to the Terraform as part of your workshop content as outlined above you can run this command repeatedly to update the infrastructure incrementally.

 Once you're finished with the test environment you can delete all of the infrastructure using the following convenience command:

 ```
 make destroy-infrastructure
 ```

-### Manual testing
+### Simulating the workshop environment

-When in the process of creating the content its likely you'll need to be fairly interactive in testing commands etc. For this theres a mechanism to easily create an interactive shell with access to the EKS cluster created by the Terraform, as well as including all the necessary tools and utilities without installing them locally.
+When in the process of creating the content its likely you'll need to be fairly interactive in testing commands etc. During a real workshop users would do this on the Cloud9 IDE, but for our purposes for developing content quickly this is a poor experience because it is designed to refresh content automatically from GitHub.
+As a result it is recommended to _NOT use the Cloud9 IDE_ created by the Cloud Formation in this repository and instead use the flow below.

+The repository provides a mechanism to easily create an interactive shell with access to the EKS cluster created by `make create-infrastructure`.
+This shell will automatically pick up changes to the content on your local machine and mirrors the Cloud9 used in a real workshop in terms of tools and setup.

 To use this utility you must:

-- Already have created the workshop infrastructure as outlined in the section above
+- Already run `make create-infrastructure`
 - Have some AWS credentials available in your current shell session (ie. you `aws` CLI must work)

 The shell session created will have AWS credentials injected, so you will immediately be able to use the `aws` CLI and `kubectl` commands with no further configuration: